BYUHPC/sci-comp-course/project/phase3.md

 time ./optimize
 ```

 You'll submit an informal "essay" detailing the changes you made and the associated performance gains, so **write down answers to the bolded questions that follow as you get to them**.
+Since you'll be [submitting](#submission) with [git](../readings/git.md), it's recommended that you **do all your work in your `scicomp` directory**.

 Throughout the assignment, the result needs to remain correct--if the output simulation time changes you'll need to fix it before proceeding.